alcf-lidar/alcf/docs/documentation/model_guide/index.md

 ICON is a weather and climate model developed by the German Weather Service and the Max Planck Institute for Meteorology.

+This module is for a high-resolution configuration of the model where grid cell cloud fraction is not specified, and is implicitly 100% in every grid cell and level.
+If you need cloud fraction to be taken into account, you have to modify the `icon.py` module.

 The following fields on model levels are required:

 - `cli` (specific cloud ice content)